 What are the eco-friendly options when building a dog kennel?

 Use recycled wood and organic insulation like straw.
 These choices are good for the environment.
-They also keep your dog warm and cozy.
+They also keep your dog warm and cosy.

 How should I maintain my insulated wooden dog house during winter?